Disclosure: This post may contain affiliate links. Please read my disclosure for more info.

 - 90 g Chocolate Chips

 - Preheat oven to 180C.
-Add vanilla into buttermilk and set aside.
+In a bowl, add vanilla into buttermilk and set aside.

-- Add in both sugar.
-Whisk till butter mixture turn pale and light in color.
+- Whisk softened butter and sugar in mixing bowl, till it turns pale and light in color.

 - Add in egg in 3 batches.
 Mix well with each addition.

-- Sift flour and baking powder into mixture above.
-Using a spatula, fold in 1/2 of the flour lightly.
+- Sift flour and baking powder into mixture above and mix well.

 - Reserve about 1/4 portion of chocolate chips.
-Add in the rest of the chocolate chips into batter.
-Mix in lightly.
+Mix in the rest of the chocolate chips into batter lightly.

 - Spoon batter into 6 muffin cups (near to the brim of the cups; about 90% full).
 Add reserved chocolate chips on the top of the batter.
 Bake in preheated oven at 180C for about 20-23 mins, or till skewer comes out clean or with a few dry crumbs when inserted in the centre.